ggalloro/cicerone/blog_post.md

 # Building a Multi-Agent Travel Assistant for Rome with Google's ADK

 I've been thinking for a while about creating a tool to help tourists navigate the rich history and culture of Rome.
 This led me to explore the Google Agent Development Kit (ADK) to build a personalized travel assistant.
 The ADK is a framework for building, evaluating, and deploying agents.
 It provides a set of tools and libraries that simplify the development process.
-This blog post describes the result: Cicerone Romano, a multi-agent system designed to create tailored itineraries for visitors to the Eternal City.
+This blog post describes the result: Cicerone, a multi-agent system designed to create tailored itineraries for visitors to the Eternal City.

 ## A Multi-Agent Architecture for Personalized Itineraries

-The Cicerone Romano agent uses a multi-agent architecture to handle the different aspects of travel planning.
-A root agent, `CiceroneRomano`, coordinates the work of three specialized agents:
+The Cicerone agent uses a multi-agent architecture to handle the different aspects of travel planning.
+A root agent, `Cicerone`, coordinates the work of three specialized agents:

 - **`ArtHistorian`**: This agent is responsible for suggesting monuments, museums, and cultural sites based on the user's artistic and historical interests.
 - **`Gourmet`**: This agent focuses on the culinary aspect of the trip, recommending restaurants, markets, and food shops that match the user's budget and preferences.